Back to News

 Dr. Korutaro began her academic journey at Makerere University, earning a Bachelor's degree in Medicine and Surgery (MBChB) in 2004.
 Fueled by an interest in public health, she pursued further studies at the University of London, securing a Master of Science in Public Health with a specialization in Health Promotion in 2013.
 She further strengthened her skills by obtaining a postgraduate diploma in project planning and management skills from the Uganda Management Institute in 2017.

 Before her current role as a Principal Investigator and Investigator of Records for IMPAACT studies at Baylor-Uganda CRS, she made significant contributions as a Medical Officer in various research projects, including the CHAPAS-3 and RELATES studies.
 In 2013, she transitioned to a leadership role as the Senior Medical Officer for Research in the CAfGEN study, marking a critical turning point in her career.
 In 2015, Dr. Korutaro was selected as the Clinical Research Site (CRS) Coordinator for the newly enlisted Baylor-Uganda CRS for the JHU Kampala/Uganda Clinical Trial Unit.
-In addition to her CRS coordination role, Dr Violet started her active role as an Investigator for the IMPAACT P1115 study.
+In addition to her CRS coordination role, Dr. Korutaro started her active role as an Investigator for the IMPAACT P1115 study.
 Her interest and dedication to research led to her selection as the Baylor-Uganda CRS's Investigator of Records for IMPAACT studies, with her leading as the Principal Investigator in several fundamental studies, such as IMPAACT 2009, IMPAACT 2010 (VESTED study) and IMPAACT 2017 (MOCHA study).
 Dr.Korutaro has consistently been an eager learner.
 She has received numerous certifications and specialized training, reflecting her expertise in diverse facets of medical research.
 Her affiliations with prestigious professional bodies, including the Uganda Medical and Dental Practitioner's Council, her role as a SCORE Manual CHAMPION for DAIDS, and her membership in the Study Coordinator working group of HANC, underscore her esteemed standing in the medical and research community.

 Her contributions also encompass presentations and scholarly publications.
 She has co-authored several impactful research papers in prestigious journals, primarily focusing on HIV treatment and prevention, with a particular emphasis on pediatric care.